 ◷ Reading Time: 5 minutes

-FlexRule Runtime is a framework for business rules, decisions, processes, worflows and application logic.
+FlexRule Runtime is a framework for business rules, decisions, processes, workflows, and application logic.
 It provides sets of libraries and components for software designers and developers to create flexible applications that embrace changes easily and quickly.
 FlexRule Runtime has several types of components for loading models and executing them.
-These components allows the application logic be modularized and externalized from the code base and the execution will be delegated to FlexRule Runtime.
+These components allow the application logic to be modularized and externalized from the codebase and the execution will be delegated to FlexRule Runtime.

 FlexRule Runtime supports the many different types of logic: